savicm5/mlProject/README.md

 5. Analysis of Lyft trips from July to September 2014
 6. Analysis of Skyline trips from July to September 2014
 7. Analysis of Dial trips from July to September 2014
-* Datasets of the rest of the Non-hire-vehicle were not possible to load due to a coding mistake
+* Datasets of the rest of the Non-hire-vehicle were not possible to load due to a decode error
-### Scrips
+### Scripts
 1. extract_data : Script for extraction of time-date specific data from dataset
 2. plot_rides : Script with frequently used plot functions